 Vermont collects special excise taxes on the sale of all types of alcohol, subdivided into specific taxes on wine, beer, and liquor (hard alcohol other then wine and beer).
 Alcohol taxes are sometimes collectively referred to as "sin taxes", which also include excise taxes on cigarettes, gambling, drugs, and certain other items.

 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from Vermont's alcohol taxes in the final purchase price.

-The Vermont excise tax on Wine is $0.32 per gallon, one of the lowest wine taxes in the country.
-Vermont's excise tax on wine is ranked #49 out of the 50 states.
+The Vermont excise tax on Wine is $0.55 per gallon, lower then 64% of the other 50 states.
+Vermont's excise tax on wine is ranked #32 out of the 50 states.
 The Vermont wine tax is already added to the purchase price of all wine bought in Vermont.

-The Vermont excise tax on liquor is $0.32 per gallon, one of the lowest liquor taxes in the country.
-Vermont's excise tax on Spirits is ranked #49 out of the 50 states.
+The Vermont excise tax on liquor is $7.68 per gallon, higher then 70% of the other 50 states.
+Vermont's excise tax on Spirits is ranked #15 out of the 50 states.
 All hard liquor stores in Vermont are state-owned, so excise taxes for hard alcohol sales are set by the Distilled Spirits Council of the United States (DISCUS).
 The Vermont liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.